-If you are like most people, you probably think that nothing can surprise you in the wild world of online shopping.
-When you find something you like online, you give out your credit card information and everything you ask for will be delivered right in front of your doorstep in a matter of days.
+If you are like most people, you probably believe that nothing can surprise you in the wild world of online shopping.
+You find something you like online, create an account, give out your credit card, shipping address and everything you ask for will be delivered right in front of your doorstep in a matter of days.

 How safe is online shopping?

-Online shopping has become part and parcel of today’s life.
-It allows us to purchase goods from the comfort of our home and get them delivered to our doorstep in a matter of days.
+Nowadays everything is much simpler.
+Online shopping allows us to purchase goods from the comfort of our home and get them delivered to our doorstep in a matter of days.

 Fake online stores – Good to know

-While this is a blessing for most website owners with legit businesses who don’t need to struggle or pay thousands of dollars to developers for a simple website any more, it also allows scammers to target more naive consumers at once by creating hundreds of different fake, but professional-looking websites.
+While this is a blessing for most website owners with legit businesses who don’t need to struggle or pay thousands of dollars to developers for creating a simple website any more, it also allows scammers to target more naive consumers at once by creating hundreds of different professional-looking, but fake websites.

 What is a fake online store exactly?